Azzraya/Nexus/TERMS_OF_SERVICE.md

 - We will attempt to resolve issues amicably

 ### Governing Law
-- These Terms are governed by United States law
+- These Terms are governed by the laws of England and Wales
-- Disputes will be resolved in United States courts
+- Disputes will be resolved in the courts of England and Wales
+- **For EU Users:** EU consumer protection laws and GDPR rights continue to apply where applicable
+- **Jurisdiction:** Any disputes shall be subject to the exclusive jurisdiction of the courts of England and Wales

 ## Severability